-ArcGIS Pro accepts data generated by AutoCAD- and Microstation-based applications.
-This topic describes in general terms the types of data generated by both systems.
+ArcGIS Pro accepts data generated by AutoCAD and MicroStation-based applications.
+The types of data generated by both systems are described below.

-The DXF format is an interchange format originally developed in 1982 by Autodesk for enabling interoperability with other software applications.
-Its usefulness is declining as software applications increasingly support the DWG format directly with licensed read/write technology from Autodesk or from third-party providers such as the Open Design Alliance.
+The DXF format is an interchange format originally developed for enabling interoperability with other software applications.
+Its use is declining as software applications increasingly support the DWG format directly with licensed read/write technology from Autodesk or from third-party providers such as the Open Design Alliance.

 Bentley MicroStation DGN